Certora/Examples/CVLByExample/StrongInvariants/README.md

 ### Key Differences

-- **Strong Invariant:** Checked continuously, including during external calls.
+- **Strong Invariant:** Checked recursively, including during external calls.
 Ensures contract state consistency across all execution paths.
-In the `modifyAndExternalCall` function, the strong invariant detects the change in `storageValue` and fails the check, showcasing its strict enforcement of contract state.
+In the `modifyAndExternalCall` function, the strong invariant detects the change in `storageValue` and fails the check, showcasing its strict enforcement of the contract state.
 - **Weak Invariant:** Only checked at the boundaries of top-level calls.
 Allows temporary state changes during internal execution, focusing on the final state after all operations.
 In the `modifyAndExternalCall` function, the weak invariant misses the intermediate change in `storageValue`, demonstrating its leniency compared to the strong invariant.

 ## Conclusion